When divorce decrees and federal tax law aren’t on the same page, taxpayers can lose dependent benefits

 Conclusion: Tax Court had no choice but to deny Mr. He

-The Tax Court sympathized with Mr. He’s circumstances, because he had met all of his obligations and his ex-wife had not met hers.
+The Tax Court sympathized with Mr. He’s circumstances, because he had met all his obligations and his ex-wife had not met hers.
 However, the court had no choice but to follow the federal statute.
-Mr. He could not claim the children’s dependent exemptions or child tax credits without properly executed Forms 8332 attached to his return.
+Mr. He could not claim the children’s dependent exemptions or child tax credits without properly executed Forms 8332 or substantially similar document attached to his return.

 The He case highlights an extremely common and sometimes completely unexpected issue for taxpayers.
 In fact, this case is one of about 80 similar Tax Court cases in the past decade alone involving exemptions for children of divorced or separated parents and Form 8332.
 Often, such cases come to light because both parents have attempted to claim a dependent exemption for the same child.